csl-iisc/Trident-MICRO21-artifact/README.md

 ---------------------------------

 The source of Trident and HawkEye [ASPLOS'19] kernels are available on GitHub and included as public submodules.
-To obtain the source code, initialize the git submodule:
+To obtain the source code, initialize the git submodules:

 ```
 $ cd Trident-MICRO21-artifact